 If you want to save some dollars, you can opt for the URPOWER nail grinder.
 This is also a rechargeable unit and can work for three hours.

-This uses a diamond bit grinder that won’t need replacements and as powerful as other grit options available in the market.
+This uses a diamond bit grinder that won’t need authenticdogs02-20nts and as powerful as other grit options available in the market.
 And since this uses a super quiet motor, rest assured that your doggo won’t be bothered by too much noise.

 Take note, though, that this is only ideal for small and medium-sized dogs.
 If you have a large pooch, say a Goldie, I suggest that you stick with the grinder from Dremel.